Semicolon23/AppTest/README.txt

 This will emit an event to be detected solely by the server.

 It should be noted that while I described how the io.emit and socket.broadcast.emit emitters work server side, I never actually thought to try them client side.
 So while I assume it would cause errors, it might work in it's own unique way.

+***DATABASE***

+The database itself is not very complicated.
+Join statements will come about through the image attribute.
+The database can be made with any schema, so long as the app.js query code accurately reflects this.
+Image attribute is a varchar (variable character) field that will hold the URL of the image itself.
+I recommend getting a cloud storage service such as S3 (AWS) in order to store the images, and having the database refer to the URLs produced by the storage service.
+Currently, the database is divided by card type, with table consisting of the relevant information for each accordingly.
+As stated before this design is not hard set, and can be modified to your preference or specification.
+In order to make the query process more efficient, please use the Java file in the 'Database' folder of the project.
+This folder will also contain the database itself, along with the CSV files for each card type.